unkown512/AggieSTEM_DL/documentation/iterationOne/README.md

 2. Summary of meeting.
 (DJ)
 3. Update user login stories (Will)
 4. New user stories on account profile and account access level.
 Maybe discuss registration page and groups.
-5. TBA
+(The 80%)
-6. Pivotal track and etc
+5. Pivotal track and etc (Scrum Lead)